collocations.org

 2. be defeated

-VERB + LOSE
+VERB + lose

-cannot/could not afford to
+cannot afford to

 against

-We lost against Leeds.
+We lost against Albyn College.

 by